cfbolz/pypy-15-blog/blogpost.rst

 - The second JIT generator we started working on in 2008 behaved exactly like the first one, but had a meta-interpreter based architecture, to make it more flexible and easier to experiment with.

-..
-XXX antocuni: please add the words "rainbow interpreter" to the previous sentence! :)
+The meta-interpreter was called the "rainbow interpreter", and in general the JIT is an area where we went somewhat overboard with borderline silly terminology, with notable occurrences of "timeshifter", "blackhole interpreter" etc.

-- The third one was an experiment based on the second one which changed compilation strategy.
+- The third JIT generator was an experiment based on the second one which changed compilation strategy.
 While the previous two had compiled many control flow paths of the currently compiled function eagerly, that third JIT was sort of maximally lazy and stopped compilation at every control flow split to avoid